-Mary's current research, Public Medievalists, Racism and Suffrage: Anglo-Saxon and the 19th Century Women's College, is part of growing interest in the study of nineteenth-century medievalism and Anglo-Saxonism, and closely examines the intersections of race, class, and gender in the teaching of Anglo-Saxon in the American women’s colleges before World War I.
+Her most recent book is Public Medievalists, Racism, and Suffrage in the American Women's College (Palgrave, 2017).
+This short monograph, part of growing interest in the study of nineteenth-century medievalism and Anglo-Saxonism, closely examines the intersections of race, class, and gender in the teaching of Anglo-Saxon in the American women’s colleges before World War I.

 She holds a BA from Vassar College, an MAT from Boston University, and a PhD from Loyola University.